nbamford123/DumpRun/infrastructure/README.md

 # Infrastructure Management
 This directory contains infrastructure and deployment management scripts for the ride-sharing application backend.

-⚠️ Note this is a temporary solution, meant to be replaced by an IaC tool like Terraform!
+⚠️ Note this is a work in progess that's moving to terraform, but several bash scripts are still necessary

 ## Environment Setup
 Prerequisites: